-ANSWER: Heat treatment is defined as an operation or combination of operations, involving controlled heating and controlled cooling of a metal or alloy in the solid state with the purpose of changing the properties of the material.
+\ Describe the process of steel hardening.
+Why steels are required to be tempered after it has been hardened?
+2012-13 Sem-II controlled heating and controlled cooling of a metal or alloy in the solid state with the purpose of changing the properties of the material.